phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

 on trees, change the internal node labels to ``split_freq``.
 This will show the approximate posterior probabilities of all the splits (clades) across the tree.
-This is the "normal" support value shown on trees that summarize the posterior sample of Bayesian phylogenetic analysis.
+This is the "normal" support value shown on a tree that summarize the posterior sample of a Bayesian phylogenetic analysis.

 .. _map_tree_split_freq: